mfnch/mfnch.github.io/docs/_articles/dynamics-latency.md

 the player to explore more extreme relativistic conditions (higher velocities).
 However, it is then problematic to contain the robot inside walls.

 Is this the end of the little robot?
-Absolutely no. I think there is an alternative way to achieve neat collisions and contain the motion of the robot: collision avoidance!
+Absolutely no. Velocity-limitation is one option, but I think there is an alternative way to achieve neat collisions and contain the motion of the robot: collision avoidance!
 The idea is to do something completely different to what described in this article.
 The robot does not interact with the room's walls anymore.
 Instead, it features a state-of-the art navigation system that automatically brakes when getting too close to walls and other parts of the environment.
-To be honest, this solution is maybe more realistic than the one described in this article.
+To be honest, this solution is maybe more realistic than the one described in this
+article: a real robot moving at relativistic speed should do its utmost to avoid relativistic collisions as there is now way it can survive them.
 I have been experimenting a bit with this approach and I think it can work, although it will require some time to get right.